 Since we started, we have intercepted over 600 tonnes of food that would have otherwise gone to landfill.

 If your charity or community organisation would be interested in benefiting from our food supply, please get in touch.

 Likewise, if you are a food business that would like an outlet for your good quality surplus food then please let us know.

 Working in partnership

-We are also part of the Healthy Holidays programme in Bradford, developed in response to a growing body of research on the triple inequalities of holiday hunger, isolation and inactivity.
+We are also part of the Holiday Activities and Food (HAF) programme in Bradford (formerly Healthy Holidays), developed in response to a growing body of research on the triple inequalities of holiday hunger, isolation and inactivity.
 60% of families with an annual income of £25,000 can’t always afford food during the school holidays, and families on less than £15,000 report a ‘constant struggle’.
-Healthy Holidays involves more than 40 charities and community groups across Bradford providing meals, cooking workshops and food education, pay-as-you-feel fresh food markets and other activities to ensure that every child in Bradford can be properly fed.
+HAF involves more than 40 charities and community groups across Bradford providing meals, cooking workshops and food education, pay-as-you-feel fresh food markets and other activities to ensure that every child in Bradford can be properly fed and healthy.